brianhill/numerical-analysis/daily_schedule_term_3.md

 * Preparation for Tuesday, Nov.
 8 &mdash; [Problem Set 8](./assignments/PS08.nb.pdf) on Uniform and Binomial Distributions
 * Tuesday, Nov.
 8 &mdash; The Binomial Distribution
 * Preparation for Friday, Nov.
-11 &mdash; Study the [Paired t-Test](https://www.jmp.com/en_us/statistics-knowledge-portal/t-test/paired-t-test.html) and the program on pp. 121-123 of the *HP-25 Applications Programs* book &mdash; Type in the program and do the example on p.
+11 &mdash; Study the [t-Test](./resources/StatisticalTests.pdf) (from https://www.jmp.com/en_us/statistics-knowledge-portal) and the program on pp. 121-123 of the *HP-25 Applications Programs* book &mdash; Type in the program and do the example on p.
 123 to make sure it works
 * Friday, Nov.
-11 &mdash; Discussion of paired t-Test &mdash; Introduction to Chi-Squared
+11 &mdash; Discussion of paired t-Test

-### Week 11 &mdash; Begin Numerical Methods
+### Week 11 &mdash; Statistical Tests, Concluded &mdash; Numerical Methods

-* Tuesday, Nov.
-15 &mdash;
+* Preparation for Tuesday, Nov.
+15 &mdash; Study the [&chi;-squared Test](./resources/StatisticalTests.pdf) (from https://www.jmp.com/en_us/statistics-knowledge-portal) and the program on pp. 118-120 of the *HP-25 Applications Programs* book &mdash; Type in the program and do the example on p.
+120 to make sure it works
 * Friday, Nov.
 18 &mdash;

 ### Week 12 &mdash; Numerical Methods, Continued